redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

 ```

-## Setting up the mongodb microservice
+## Setting up the MongoDB microservice
-We are going to use the Percona's operator for creating our mongodb database.
-For the sake of simplicity, we will use Helm to deploy our mongodb operator and the service.
+We are going to use the Percona's operator for creating our MongoDB database.
+For the sake of simplicity, we will use Helm to deploy our MongoDB operator and the service.

 3. Add the Percona’s Helm charts repository and make your Helm client up to date with it:
 ```sh